jina-ai/jina/docs/how-to/flow-switch.md

 ## Why do you need a switch?

-{ref}`As you know <flow-complex-topologies>`, Jina Flows can define complex topologies that include multiple Executors, bot in sequence and on parallel branches.
+{ref}`As you know <flow-complex-topologies>`, Jina Flows can define complex topologies that include multiple Executors, both in sequence and on parallel branches.

 A simple Flow with parallel branches could be defined like so: